LeanMCP/leanmcp-sdk/examples/auth0-example/README.md

 ### Authentication
 - The `@Authenticated` decorator protects tools that require authentication
 - Auth0 JWT tokens are verified using JWKS (JSON Web Key Set)
-- Token verification includes signature validation and issuer verification
+- Token verification includes signature validation, expiration checks, and issuer/audience verification
-- The `authUser` variable is automatically injected into protected methods with the decoded JWT payload
+- The `authUser` variable is automatically available in protected methods with the decoded JWT payload
+- **Concurrency Safe**: `authUser` is implemented as a getter that reads from AsyncLocalStorage, ensuring each request has its own isolated context
 - Access user information directly via `authUser.sub`, `authUser.email`, etc.
+- Safe for high-concurrency scenarios with thousands of concurrent requests

 ### Configuration
 The `config.ts` file initializes the Auth0 authentication provider with your credentials.
 Services import this shared configuration to access authentication functionality.